newexo/icosahedron/prompts/inventory_items/discussion.md

 1. Delete unused code and fix imports.
 After this, 8 tests fail with errors.
 2. Requested a new unit test for init of ArmorItem.
 This test fails with an error.
 Fixed so that test failed without error.
+3. MagicRing tests consistently have incorrect argument and non-existent fields, magic_type and bonus.
+After fixing errors from MagicRing tests, now 4 tests fail and 5 fail with error.
 ## Final refactor

 1.